arcilli/investsuite-api-docs/docs/robo/rebalancing.md

 When the Optimization is accepted by the user (the `owner_choice` field on the Optimization is `ACCEPT`), the Optimization is considered ready to be executed.

-#### Portfolio blocked
+#### Portfolio not reoptimized

-When an Optimization is considered ready to be executed, the Portfolio is blocked from being reoptimized.
+When an Optimization is ready to be executed, the Portfolio is (temporarily) excluded from optimization.

 ### 3. Orders of Optimization sent to the broker